Generic Name: tbo-filgrastim (Subcutaneous route)

 - How long the injection can be stored at home.

 Allow the medicine to warm at room temperature before you inject it.
 If the medicine in the pen has changed color, looks cloudy, or if you see particles in it, do not use it.
+Do not shake the syringe.

 Each syringe of medicine is good for only one dose.
 Throw the syringe away after your dose.
 Do not save unused medicine from an opened syringe.

 You should not use this medicine within 24 hours (1 day) before or after receiving cancer medicine or radiation treatments.
+However, do not use it within 24 hours before you begin another chemotherapy.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.